Conditions

 Introduction

-The intermittent claudication or otherwise peripheral arterial disease is the inability to walk due to pain in the calves or the buttocks of the patient.
-It is a common condition in which blood flow to the hands and feet is reduced due to the narrowing of the arteries.
-In the general public the condition is characteristically called "shop window disease", as the patient looks for an excuse to stop at a shop window due to the pain/burning they feel while walking mainly in the calves or also in the buttocks.
+Intermittent claudication, also known as peripheral arterial disease, is the inability to walk due to pain in the patient’s calves or buttocks.
+It is a common condition in which blood flow to the arms and legs is reduced due to narrowing of the arteries.
+Among the general public, the condition is commonly known as “shop-window disease,” as the patient looks for an excuse to stop in front of a shop window because of the pain or burning sensation they feel while walking, mainly in the calves and sometimes in the buttocks.

 peiferiaki aneparkia

-The peripheral arterial disease is usually a sign of accumulation of fats in the arteries (atherosclerosis).
-Atherosclerosis causes narrowing of the arteries that can reduce blood flow to the legs and, sometimes, to the arms.
-The sypmtoms of claudication include muscle pain or cramps in the legs or arms, with the pain being more frequently felt in the calves.
-The pain ranges from mild to severe.
-The intense pain in the legs can make walking or other types of physical activity difficult.
-The therapy of peripheral arterial disease includes among others exercise, healthy diet, as well as smoking cessation.
+Peripheral arterial disease is usually a sign of fatty deposits building up in the arteries — atherosclerosis.
+Atherosclerosis causes narrowing of the arteries, which can reduce blood flow to the legs and, in some cases, to the arms.
+The symptoms of claudication include muscle pain or cramps in the legs or arms, with the pain most commonly felt in the calves.
+The pain can range from mild to severe.
+Severe leg pain can make walking or other types of physical activity difficult.
+Treatment for peripheral arterial disease includes, among other measures, exercise, a healthy diet, and smoking cessation.

 veins veins